fdwr/clandrew-stopwatch/README.md

 - Enter/Escape keys start/stop/reset it.
 - Tab order fixed.
 - Fractional time amounts are preserved when you pause/resume.
+- Center dialog in screen rather than top left.

 ## Build
 The project is in C++, built with Visual Studio 2022.
 Both x86 and x64 builds work.